mlochbaum/BQN/doc/shift.md

         2 +`∘» 1‿0‿1‿0  # Final value not created

 The *strides* of an array are the distances between one element and the next along any given axis.
 It's the product of all axis lengths below that axis, since these are all the axes that have to be "skipped" to jump along the axis.
-The strides of an array `𝕩` are `` (×`1»⊢)⌾⌽∘≢𝕩 ``.
+The strides of an array `𝕩` are `` (×`1»⊢)⌾⌽ ≢𝕩 ``.

         (×`1»⊢)⌾⌽ 5‿2‿4‿3

 ## Higher rank

-Shifting always works on the first axis of `𝕩` (which must have rank 1 or more), and shifts in major cells.
+Shifting always works on the [first axis](leading.md) of `𝕩` (which must have rank 1 or more), and shifts in major cells.
 A left argument can have rank equal to `𝕩`, or one less than it, in which case it becomes a single cell of the result.
 With no left argument, a cell of fills `1↑0↑𝕩` is nudged in.

         ⊢ a ← ⥊⟜(↕×´) 4‿3